Who Needs A Cell Signal Booster For Their Home?

 People are using their phones more than ever before.
 Streaming from mobile devices is at an all-time high.
 And so is online gaming.

-Let's answer some beginner-level questions about home cell signal boosters.
+Let's answer some beginner-level questions about in-house cell phone boosters.
 Particularly how to choose the right one.
 There are a lot of choices out there.
 Even at SureCall Canada, we offer multiple options.
 Admittedly, research on this topic can get confusing sometimes.
 So which Canadian home cell phone signal booster should you choose?
 Here are the answers to some important questions to ask yourself before settling on one.

 1. Who Needs A Cell Signal Booster For Their Home?